 Is boric acid toxic?

-This is much less than the amount of boric acid that’s in a boric acid suppository, which is typically 600 grams.
+This is much more than the amount of boric acid that’s in a boric acid suppository, which is typically 600 milligrams.

 Because suppositories may appear similar to a pill that you take orally, there is the risk that they could be accidentally swallowed.